 Foods that Make You Poop

 It’s no surprise that what we eat determines how we poop, more or less.
-Eating foods high in fiber is well known for helping ease time spent on the toilet and produce voluminous bulky stools, sometimes gas, too.
+Eating foods high in fiber is well known for helping ease time spent on the toilet and producing voluminous, bulky stools, sometimes gas, too.

 “Fiber, both soluble and insoluble, holds moisture, keeping stools soft and bulky, which allows the colon to gently squeeze your poop through, as opposed to squeezing and straining to pass small hard bowel movements, possibly with cramping and discomfort,” Dr. Griglione says.